The walk break in the office also helps those with type 1 diabetes - breaking latest news - Breaking Latest News

-Walking for three minutes every half hour improves blood sugar levels and it’s simple: just walk while talking on the phone or go in person to a colleague in another room

-The small study but in line with what has been collected so far from the scientific literature: walking for three minutes every half hour could improve blood sugar levels.
-This time the researchers focused on patients with type 1 diabetes, which typically begins in childhood or adolescence and affects about 3-5% of people with diabetes.
+The study is small but in line with what has been gathered so far from the scientific literature: walking for three minutes every half hour could improve blood sugar levels.
+This time, however, the researchers focused on patients with type 1 diabetes, which usually begins in childhood or adolescence and affects about 3-5% of people with diabetes.

-Il The work was presented in the UK at a diabetes charity conference.
-Thirty-two people with type 1 diabetes were involved, and their blood sugar levels were found to drop whenever they took regular breaks to walk during a seven-hour period of being sedentary.
-So-called exercise snacks can really be a free and easy way to spend more time with lower blood sugar levels and potentially reduce future complications, even for those with type 1 diabetes.

 Moving increases the amount of glucose used by your muscles